roggersanguzu/CYBER-SHUJAA-CISCO-ETHICAL-HACKER-TRAINING/README.md

 * Informations about an organization can also be got via the Site Certificates.(Normally Looks like the PadLock ON the Browser).
 * The command netstat -tunap is used to display information about network connections, routing tables, and network interfaces on a Unix-like operating system.
 Here's what each option means:

-*-t: Show TCP connections.
-*-u: Show UDP connections.
-*-n: Show numerical addresses instead of resolving hostnames.
+*-t: Show TCP connections. // For Example netstat -tunap *-u: Show UDP connections.//For Example netstat -uunap *-n: Show numerical addresses instead of resolving hostnames.
 *-a: Show all connections and listening ports.
 *-p: Show the process ID (PID) and name of the program to which each socket belongs.
+# Vulnerability Scans.
+* nmap -sV --script vulners --script-args mincvss=4 h4cker.org